sshuair/awesome-gis/readme.md

 - [地图慧](http://www.dituhui.com/) - A self-designed map server for customs (Chinese)
 - [地图无忧](http://www.dituwuyou.com/) - A enterprise-level map service (Chinese)
 - [Factual]( https://www.factual.com/) - A company provides the best location data for mobile advertising, mobile apps, and enterprise solutions.
+- [NextGIS](http://nextgis.com/) - A cloud geospatial service that allows you to create web GIS right in the browser

 ----